jain-wiki/.github/profile/README.md

 # Hi there 👋
 Jain.wiki is a community of Jain Volunteers to maintain following Projects hossted on jain.wiki

-- [Jain Atlas](https://github.com/jain-wiki/atlas) - Database of Jain Places like Temples, Schools, Hostel, Hospital.
+- [Jain Atlas](https://github.com/jain-wiki/atlas) - Visualisatiion and collection of database of Jain Places like Temples, Schools, Hostel, Hospital.
+- [Jain Data](https://data.jain.wiki) - Wikidata (self hosted) for a true democratic database of Jain Places.
+The main database powering Jain Atlas project.
-- Jain Stavan - Database os Stavans
+- Jain Stavan 🔄️ - Database of Stavans

 <!--